 Remove the Guesswork – Hire a 3PL!

-Surcharges are not really all that intimidating or confusing.
-Yet, some shippers simply do not have the time or patience to deal with negotiating them.
-And this is where having a dedicated team who has your back to handle all that paperwork and number-crunching comes in really useful.
+Surcharges are not really all that intimidating or confusing once you understand them.
+But some shippers simply do not have the time or patience to deal with doing the research to learn common tactics.
+This is where having a dedicated team who has your back to handle all that paperwork and number-crunching comes in really useful.